ilarsf/aarc_lts/team/index.md

 title: Meet the Team - AARC Learn to Scull Program
 ---

-# Meet Our Instructors, Director, and Coaches
+# Meet Our Team

 <div class="team-section">
   <div class="team-intro">
-    <p>Our dedicated team of instructors, coaches, and program directors are committed to providing an exceptional learning experience for all AARC Learn to Scull participants.
+    <p>Our dedicated team of director, coaches and instructors are committed to providing an exceptional learning experience for all AARC Learn to Scull participants.
 With years of rowing experience and a passion for the sport, they are here to guide you every step of the way on your rowing journey.</p>
   </div>

   <div class="team-grid">